ahoff2910/hdl1-training-status/README.md

                 <p>What did you do yesterday?: Meet with client</p>
             </li>
             <li>
-                <p>What are you planning to do today?: Discuss with group client feedback</p>
+                <p>What are you planning to do today?: Updated group on client feedback</p>
             </li>
             <li>
                 <p>Any problems?: none.</p>